MichaelBui/strixhalo-homelab/Guides/VM-iGPU-Passthrough.md

  - hardware IDs are `1002:1586` (iGPU) and `1002:1640` (audio)
  - Windows works fine, but I haven't managed to do it with a Linux VM, amdgpu driver crashes
  - the 'reset bug' is here, I found no way to avoid it, so **you can passthrough the iGPU only once per boot of the host**
+ - don't bother with `vendor-reset` module and/or `RadeonResetBugFix` service, they are severely outdated and don't do anything in our case
  - if your VM crashes during GPU driver install, switch the CPU type to something generic (`x86-64-v4` for example seems to work fine), install the driver, then return it back to `host`
  - if you see unknown PCI device (`1af4:1057`) in your Device Manager, install `viomem` driver manually from virtio drivers ISO
  - set the fixed VRAM amount in the BIOS and never change it on the OS level, otherwise expect major slowdowns and crashes